-Adobe Templates are pre-created that are available for you to download from the Packages tab in the Admin Console.
+Adobe Templates are pre-created Named User Licensing packages that are available for you to download from the Packages tab in the Admin Console.
 They are either single-app packages or collection packages created by Adobe.
 These packages are created based on default settings.
 You can choose to download packages based on the available Adobe Templates.
 You can also use the available templates as boilerplate to create packages.

 Single-app packages also include the Creative Cloud desktop application-only package, which allows you to install the Creative Cloud desktop application.

 To deploy a package based on an Adobe Template, you will need to build and then download the package.